Sounds of World War 2

 Artist Track Title

-Kenney, Mart Waltz Medley Classics
+Kenney, Mart Creole Love Song Classics

 Farnon, Captain Bob C Jam Blues The Lost Recordings (With The Canadian Band Of The Allied Expeditionary Force)